linkedin/kafka-monitor/README.md

 - You can specify multiple SingleClusterMonitor in the kafka-monitor.properties to monitor multiple Kafka clusters in one Kafka Monitor process.
-As another advanced use-cse, you can point ProduceService and ConsumeService to two different Kafka clusters that are connected by MirrorMaker to monitor their end-to-end latency.
+As another advanced use-case, you can point ProduceService and ConsumeService to two different Kafka clusters that are connected by MirrorMaker to monitor their end-to-end latency.